 Module Configuration Device Action Conference advanced mobile Creates a 3-way call.
 Crisis advanced desktop, mobile Recognizes crisis situations (i.e.: sniffer running).
 Synchronization and all commands can be temporarily disabled.
-Infection advanced desktop Propagates the agent on other devices.
+Infection advanced desktop Deprecated as of RCS version 8.4.
 Livemic advanced mobile Listens to conversations in real time.
 Online Syn- chronization base desktop, mobile Synchronizes the agent with RCS to allow evidence to be received and the agent to be reset.